onumahkalusamuel/crypto-hyip-pro-docs/01-getting-started/README.md

 8. Once it's done, you'll see buttons to Go to homepage or register page.
 The first account created will be assigned as the `admin` of the website. **Please use a very secure password here.**

+**Note: To make any changes after installation, locate `/.env` file and make the corrections there.**

 9. Set your cron job as follows...
 ```bash
 */5 * * * * cd /path/to/your/crypto-hyip-online && /usr/local/bin/php artisan schedule:run >> /dev/null 2>&1